 - Copyright Infringement

 - Violation of the Computer Fraud and Abuse Act (CFAA)

 - Trespass to Chattels

-In most countries, the law enforcement specifically for web scraping is not clearly defined yet.
+In most countries, law enforcement specifically for web scraping is not clearly defined yet.
 However, with the onset of GDPR regulations, more and more people have realized the need to comply with legal standards before proceeding with a scraping project to avoid falling into a tricky legal situation.
-As international legal circumstances vary widely, this article only discusses the legal risks for web scraping in the United States and Europe.
+As international legal circumstances vary widely, this article only discusses the legal risks of web scraping in the United States and Europe.

 In the US, the law regarding web scraping is still developing and implicates a large number of statutory regimes and areas of common law.
 There are major types of legal claims that website owners can use to avoid undesired web scraping.
 For example, web-scraping activity may implicate federal statutes, such as the Computer Fraud and Abuse Act (CFAA), Digital Millennium Copyright Act (DMCA) and insider trading laws; state blue sky laws; privacy laws; and common law claims, such as breach of contract, fraud, and trespass to chattels.

 The CFAA proscribes “intentionally access[ing] a computer without authorization or exceed[ing] authorized access, and thereby obtain[ing] . . . information from any protected computer.”
 Courts have disagreed, however, on what constitutes access without authorization or exceeding authorization.